Isabel Clarke: Clinical Pages

 Isabel Clarke — Clinical Home Page

 My work spans two areas: psychosis and spirituality, and clinical psychology.
 Both draw on the research based Interacting Cognitive Subsystems model of cognition, and both seek to bring spirituality into centre stage, founding it in cognitive and other research and theory, and regarding it as a central part of what it means to be human.
+My current role in the Hampshire and Isle of Wight Healthcare NHS Foundation Trust is lead for CCC, supporting its implementation across Acute, CMHT and Primary Care services.

 Comprehend, Cope and Connect (CCC - until recently known as Emotion Focused Formulation Approach, EFFA) in the diverse contexts of Acute, IAPT and Culture Free Adaptation.
 PCN and Transformation in Primary Care are also adopting it.